sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   1 (default) – Allowed.-->

 <a href="" id="settings-pagevisibilitylist"></a>**Settings/PageVisibilityList**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Allows IT Admins to either  prevent specific pages in the System Settings app from being visible or accessible, or to do so for all pages except those specified.
 The mode will be specified by the policy string beginning with either the string "showonly:" or "hide:".
 Pages are identified by a shortened version of their already published URIs, which is the URI minus the "ms-settings:" prefix.
 For example, if the URI for a settings page is "ms-settings:foo", the page identifier used in the policy will be just "foo".
 Multiple page identifiers are separated by semicolons.

-The following example illustrates a policy that would allow access only to the about and bluetooth pages, which have URI "ms-settings:about" and "ms-settings:bluetooth" respectively: "showonly:about;bluetooth".
+<p style="margin-left: 20px">The following example illustrates a policy that would allow access only to the about and bluetooth pages, which have URI "ms-settings:about" and "ms-settings:bluetooth" respectively:

+<p style="margin-left: 20px">showonly:about;bluetooth

 If the policy is not specified, the behavior will be that no pages are affected.
 If the policy string is formatted incorrectly, it will be ignored entirely (i.e. treated as not set) to prevent the machine from becoming unserviceable if data corruption occurs.
 Note that if a page is already hidden for another reason, then it will remain hidden even if it is in a "showonly:" list.

 <p style="margin-left: 20px">The format of the PageVisibilityList value is as follows: